moonsightz/scp-rsync/README.md

 scp-rsync wrapper script.

 [At OpenSSH 8.0 release](http://www.openssh.com/txt/release-8.0), scp has been declared as not recommended(the protocol is outdated).
-This is a wrapper script of scp written in Python3 with rsync.
+This is a script which behave like scp written in Python3 with rsync.

-This wrapper is written to use in interactive shell, not mission critical shell scripts because it is impossible to behave in the same way perfectly using rsync.
+This script is written to use in interactive shell, not mission critical shell scripts because it is impossible to behave in the same way perfectly using rsync.

 scp -3/-T/-S options are not supported.